raggleton/condor-comforter/README.md

 ```
 pip install -U --process-dependency-links --user git+https://github.com/BristolComputing/condor-comforter.git
 ```
 The same command can also be used to update the package.
+This will also auto-install [`htcondenser`](https://github.com/raggleton/htcondenser) if you don't already have it.

 Note that if you see: